NatuurkundePracticumAmsterdam/ESP/AC_circuits.md

 - Design in Multisim a low-pass filter as shown in {numref}`fig:ac03` with a -3 dB point of 1 kHz and make a Bode plot of the transfer function.
 - Build this filter with NI Elvis.
 - Determine the -3 dB point from the Bode plot.
 - Compare the experimentally determined values with the results of the simulation.
-Plot for this the data sets of both amplitude transfer functions in one graph and both phase transfer function in one graph.
+Plot for this the data sets of both amplitude transfer functions in one graph and both phase transfer functions in one graph.
 ````

 :::{note}